A business in Malaysia can exist in various forms, namely:

 A business entity will be regarded as a tax resident in Malaysia if, at any time during an assessment year, the management and control of its affairs are exercised in Malaysia.
 Management and control are generally regarded as exercised in Malaysia if the board of directors (or partners) holds a meeting in Malaysia to conduct the business affairs of the company (or partnership).
 Management and control may also be established if the entity has a fixed place of business in Malaysia.

 Companies and LLPs are generally subject to a corporate tax rate of 24%.
 However, companies or LLPs with paid-up ordinary share capital of MYR2.5 million or less and gross income of not more than MYR50 million will be subject to a two-tier tax rate of 17% and 24%.
-Transparent entities such as conventional partnerships or sole proprietorships, on the other hand, will be taxed at the owners’ level at the graduated rates applicable to individuals, which range from 0% to 30%.
+Transparent entities such as conventional partnerships or sole proprietorships, conversely, will be taxed at the owners’ level at the graduated rates applicable to individuals, which range from 0% to 30%.

 In general, taxable profits are calculated by deducting allowable expenses incurred in the production of gross income and certain other allowances provided under the law from the said income.
 Taxable profits are computed based on accounting profits subject to the necessary adjustments provided under the Income Tax Act 1967 (ITA).